 users Windows 7 will have another year to make a decision.
 As for individuals (home users) things are simple, but not the same thing we can say about companies that currently use Windows 7.
 This cessation of security updates and the somewhat forced transition to the new Windows 10, involves the acquisition of new licenses and the reconfiguration of the IT infrastructure within the companies.
 It translates into expenses and time allocated for maintenance.
 There is also the free upgrade from Windows 7 to Windows 10, even if the Microsoft offer is no longer visible.
 All you have to do is enter the license code of Windows 7 when you upgrade to Windows 10.

 Microsoft however leaves room for an extension of the upgrade period.
-Government agencies si companies who can not upgrade in time, can ask security patches and after 20 January 2020, but they will be surcharge.
+Government agencies si companies who can't upgrade on time, may ask security patches and after 20 January 2020, but they will be surcharge.

 You must know that if you do not plan to upgrade Windows 10, you will be exposed to a lot of risks.
 Whether you like the system or not Windows 10, this will definitely provide extra security.
 A more awkward operating system is preferable to an increasingly one vulnerable to cyber attacks and viruses, as it will be next year Windows 7.